luxonis/depthai-hardware/DM1098FFC_DepthAI_USB3/README.md

 # Getting started

-The DM1098FFC accepts 5V (+/-10%) from a 5.5m x 2.5mm barrel jack, and interfaces to a host via USB 3.1 Gen1 Type-C. With cameras and the DepthAI SoM, total power consumption usually stays below the 900ma specification of USB 3, but Type-C power of 1.5A or greater is recommended.
+The DM1098FFC accepts 5V (+/-10%) from a 5.5m x 2.5mm barrel jack, and interfaces to a host via USB 3.1 Gen1 Type-C. With cameras and the OAK SoM, total power consumption usually stays below the 900ma specification of USB 3, but Type-C power of 1.5A or greater is recommended.

-Interfacing with the DepthAI SoM is also possible with DM1098FFC connector pads J3, J4, and J5.
+Interfacing with the OAK SoM is also possible with DM1098FFC connector pads J3, J4, and J5.
 These pads are designed for the [Amphenol/FCI 20021121-00010T1LF](https://octopart.com/20021121-00010t1lf-amphenol+icc+%2F+fci-93112650?r=sp) or equivalent.
 Please refer to the schematics for pinout information.

-The reset button resets the Luxonis DepthAI SoM only.
+The reset button resets the Luxonis OAK SoM only.

 The 5V LED indicates 5V power is present on the DM1098FFC.
-The PG LED indicates "power good" from the DepthAI SoM.
-The "RUN" LED indicates that the DepthAI SoM is not in reset.
+The PG LED indicates "power good" from the OAK SoM.
+The "RUN" LED indicates that the OAK SoM is not in reset.

 # Revision info